 Meanwhile, a Nashville court recently overturned a measure regulating short term rentals on the basis that the definition of short term rental could be confused with hotels.
 The couple at the center of that case was baffled when they received a notice that they should pay hotel taxes – funny since in San Francisco, that’s totally part of the deal and, while controversial and difficult for casual Airbnb hosts, not really at the center of what’s being challenged in court.

-The continuing concern over rental stock being depleted, of course, is part of the continuing crush of the housing crisis, and several Bay Area cities are looking at rent control as a possible solution – not so popular among landlords, as you can imagine.
+The continuing concern mentioned in CFD Trader over rental stock being depleted, of course, is part of the continuing crush of the housing crisis, and several Bay Area cities are looking at rent control as a possible solution – not so popular among landlords, as you can imagine.

 What more could renters want?
 Well, if we had a subway fairy, they’d be busy, because it seems people want subways everywhere.
 In a crowdsourced map of where the internet denizens of San Francisco want subways, two corridors are standouts: Geary and Van Ness.
 But what’s this?
 The Mission, which already has a major BART artery (BARTery?) and several major bus lines, seems to be one of the warmer areas of the heat map, at least where 16th Street and Potrero Avenue are concerned.